Nakasendo Hiking Adventures: Your Ultimate Travel Guide for Japan’s Historic Postal Trail

 Magome and Tsumago can only be reached on foot or by taking the bus from Nakatsugawa or Nagiso train stations

-Where to stay and how to book accommodation on the Nakasendo?
+Where do you stay, and how do you book accommodation in Nakasendo?

 Where to stay on the Nakasendo will depend on